sidhire/connect4/README.md

 <details>
 <summary><code style="white-space:nowrap;">  train()</code></summary>
 Write this to train your value function dictionary from experience in the environment.
-You can use Monte Carlo or TD learning.
+Use TD learning.
 <br />
 <br />
 Output the trained dictionary so it can be saved.